-- The Board will create a committee to explore funding partnerships and collaboration with potential partners including COLAND, the state education community, counties, private companies, etc. - The committee of the Board will open a conversation with LD&L for state level funding. - The Project Managers will approach OverDrive to request the elimination of platform fees or the conversion of these fees to content.
+- The Board will create a committee to focus on advocacy and explore funding partnerships and collaboration with potential partners including COLAND, the state education community, counties, private companies, etc. - The committee of the Board will open a conversation with LD&L for state level funding. - The Project Managers will approach OverDrive to request the reduction of platform fees or the conversion of these fees to content.